prathmesh0717/Interview.md/Introduction.md

 Worked with CICD tool like Jenkins where i have wrote a pipeline with multiple stages and managed project lifecycle with multiple tools like maven for build the code, SonarQube for the testing and trivy for the scanning docker images and also in Jenkins i have managed plugins, managed credentials.

-additionally i used Prometheus and Grafana for monitoring the application on real time.
+additionally i used Prometheus and Grafana & Datadog for monitoring the application on real time.

 as for AWS i have i have experience with multiple services like I am for managing the user, group and roles and policies attach to them. computing services like ec2, networking services like VPC and Route-53 then also storage services like EBS, S3 and EFS, then also RDS, CloudWatch, CloudTrail, CloudFront and SNS for notification.